Colourful fun as pupils ‘move on’

 “We wanted to thank Pells for all the school has done for the people of Lewes over many years and wish the pupils and staff every success and happiness as they move on.
 It was really moving to see how much this was shared by all the people watching the parade.”

-The parade, the charity’s 16th, was the culmination of months of work and fundraising, with the schools creating their costumes and structures with the help of Patina artists.
+The parade was the culmination of months of work and fundraising, with the schools creating their costumes and structures with the help of Patina artists.

 Patina art co-ordinator Raphaella Sapir said that it was probably the charity’s most ambitious parade to date.